M (1931 film): Remakes and adaptations

 A Hollywood remake of the same title was released in 1951, shifting the action from Berlin to Los Angeles.
 Nero Films head Seymour Nebenzal and his son Harold produced the film for Columbia Pictures.
 Lang had once told a reporter: "People ask me why I do not remake M in English.
 I have no reason to do that.
 I said all I had to say about that subject in the picture.
 Now, I have other things to say."
 The remake was directed by Joseph Losey and starred David Wayne in Lorre's role.
 Losey stated that he had seen M in the early 1930s and watched it again shortly before shooting the remake, but that he "never referred to it.
 I only consciously repeated one shot.
 There may have been unconscious repetitions in terms of the atmosphere, of certain sequences."
 Lang later said that when the remake was released, he "had the best reviews of [his] life".

-Argentine noir classic "The Black Vampire", released in 1953 and directed by Román Viñoly Barreto, is based on Lang's original script.
+Argentine film noir The Black Vampire, released in 1953 and directed by Román Viñoly Barreto, is based on Lang's original script.

 In 2003, M was adapted for radio by Peter Straughan and broadcast on BBC Radio 3 on 2 February, later re-broadcast on BBC Radio 4 Extra on 8 October 2016.
 Directed by Toby Swift, this drama won the Prix Italia for Adapted Drama in 2004.

 Writer Jon J. Muth adapted the screenplay into a four-part comic book series in 1990, which was reissued as a graphic novel in 2008.

-In 2015, Joseph D. Kucan adapted the screenplay into a theatrical stageplay entitled A Summons from the Tinker to Assemble the Membership in Secret at the Usual Place for production by the Las Vegas-based theatre company A Public Fit.
-The play is environmental in nature, transforming its audience into the members of the criminal underground who have captured - and will judge - the elusive serial child murderer.
-The play is primarily a courtroom drama, presented with no fourth wall, and uses flashback sequences to tell the story of the man's detection, capture and confession.
-A brief segment of the play is dedicated to improvised audience debate and deliberation.
+In 2015, Joseph D. Kucan adapted the screenplay into a theatrical stageplay entitled A Summons from the Tinker to Assemble the Membership in Secret at the Usual Place for the Las Vegas-based theatre company A Public Fit.

 In 2019, a six-episode Austrian-German miniseries adaptation of the film was released, entitled M — A City Hunts a Murderer.

+Home media

+The Criterion Collection released the film on DVD on October 20, 1998, and they upgraded it to Blu-ray on May 11, 2010.
+On February 22, 2010, Eureka Video released the film under their Masters of Cinema series.